Thermodynamics and phase transition of rotating regular-de Sitter black holes: Rotating regular black holes

 \subsection{Thermodynamics}

-Next, we move on to discuss the thermodynamics of the rotating regular Hayward black holes on the black hole event horizon.
-The mass of the rotating black holes in terms of the event horizon radius $r_+$ is obtained by equating $\Delta(r_+)=0$.
-The Arnowitt-Deser-Misner (ADM) mass of the rotating Hayward black holes reads
+Next, we discuss thermodynamics of the rotating regular black holes on the black hole event horizon.
+The mass of the rotating regular black holes in terms of the event horizon radius $r_+$ is obtained by solving $\Delta(r_+)=0$, which yields

-The Killing field $\chi{^\mu}$ associated with the Killing vectors is expressed as $\chi{^\mu}=\xi^{\mu}+\Omega\eta^{\mu}$ \cite{Modesto:2010rv}.
+Obviously, $g=0$ leads to the Kerr black hole mass \cite{Czinner:2017tjq}.
+The Killing field $\chi{^\mu}$ associated with the Killing vectors is expressed as $\chi{^\mu}=\eta^{\mu}+\Omega\xi^{\mu}$ \cite{Modesto:2010rv}.
 Here $\Omega$ is the angular velocity at the black hole event horizon which can be obtained with the requirement that $\chi{^\mu}$ is a null generator of the event horizon of the black holes i.e. $\chi{^\mu}\chi{_\mu}=0$, which leads to